BrettSeifried/foundations-1-notes/oct25/notes.md

 ## HTML Elements
 - [ ] Text input for user name
 - [ ] Radio buttons for user Race
+- [ ] Form Submit button
 ## Events
 - [ ] On form submit
     - [ ] Generate a user object using the form data (generateUser)
+        - [ ] write TDD
+        - [ ] Write function - utils.js

+        * User Object in lab notes.
     - [ ] Store user data in localStorage (setUser)
         * Always use for localStorage
+        * Not as complex as e-commerce.
+More like pokeDex LS.
     - [ ] Redirect to the map page

 ## Map Page
 ### HTML Elements
 - [ ] List of links for each quest (genertaed fromt he quest-data)
-    - [ ] Link should not be lcickable if the user has already compelted the quest
+    - [ ] Link should not be clickable if the user has already compelted the quest
     - [ ]Link should contrian a URL search parameter containing the quest ID

 ### Events